NO NFTS, NOT NOW: THE RETURN OF POST-INTERNET ART AS THE NIGHT OF THE LIVING EXTINCT

-Of this wave of mutilation, which will continue as sheen, we can say what de Man said, that it is a trap, but inevitable.
+Of this wave of mutilation, which will continue as sheen and intelligence masquerade, we can say what de Man said, that it is a trap, but inevitable.
 NFTs seem to have a referential function.
-They appear to make reference to a function, and even to a reality in art (dematerialization, contractual singularity, mathematics, and so on), but this process itself is a trap.
+They appear to make reference to a function, and even to a reality in art (dematerialization, contractual singularity, mathematical aesthetics, and so on), but this process itself is a trap.
 The reality they target and troll and sculpt is the wrong one, the other one, not this one.
 Art isn’t dead, or even extinct: it’s extincto-collaborative.

 The music of AiDS-3D was, after all, already such apocalyptic mixing and slowdown.
 It was the emptiness of its own return.
 Theory itself might, in extinct mode, seek out finer differences.
 But no matter.
 To repeat such an emptiness now could be called . . .
-COVID-3D or . . . who will be able to care.
+CoVID-3D or . . . who will be there to care.

 In this way, the zombie wave matches what we have tracked elsewhere under the name of another boat, or canal, The Drunken Malady: the scene of totally-out-of-it senescence.
 When there is no difference at all between an offline paper run out of Dimes Square and a bunch of outmoded artists who NFTify their CVs to drown out any future refusal, we are powerless except to formalize.